-The "OP1B Interface Programming Manual" describes in detail how to connect the pulse generator to your computer, and the programming commands themselves.
+The "Programming Manual for -B Instruments" describes in detail how to connect the pulse generator to your computer, and the programming commands themselves.
 A large number of commands are available; however, normally you will only need a few of these.
 Here is a basic sample sequence of commands that might be sent to the instrument after power-up:

+rst (resets the instrument)

+trigger:source internal

-\rst (resets the instrument) trigger:source internal (selects internal triggering) frequency 1000 Hz (sets the frequency to 1000 Hz) pulse:width 50 ns (sets the pulse width to 50 ns) pulse:delay 20 ns (sets the delay to 20 ns) volt:ampl 50 (sets the amplitude to +50 V)
+frequency 1000 Hz (sets the frequency to 1000 Hz)

+pulse:width 50 ns (sets the pulse width to 50 ns)

+pulse:delay 20 ns (sets the delay to 20 ns)

+volt:ampl 50 (sets the amplitude to +50 V)

+output on (turns on the output)